Support tickets.

 The Channel column tells you where each ticket started.

-- Contact form: someone used the website contact form (see below).
-These are answered by email.
-If the sender was a signed-in member, their account is linked to the ticket.
+- Contact form: Someone used the website contact form (see below).
+You answer these by email.
+If the sender was a signed-in member, the ticket links to their account.

 The website contact form

 Your public site has a Contact page, alongside About, Terms, and Privacy, with a contact form that anyone can use without an account.
 It asks for a name, an email, a topic from a fixed list, and a message.
-It is protected by a per-IP rate limit, server-side validation, a request token, and a hidden honeypot field that quietly drops bots.
+Several safeguards protect it: a per-IP rate limit, server-side validation, a request token, and a hidden honeypot field that drops bots.

-Every submission does two things: it is stored here as a ticket on the Contact form channel, and it is emailed to your contact address with the sender set as the reply-to.
-So a contact message appears in this inbox next to partner messages, and you can also just reply to the email.
-Because a website visitor has no dashboard, contact-form tickets are answered by email only; they do not get an in-app thread.
+Every submission does two things: it lands here as a ticket on the Contact form channel, and it goes to your contact address by email with the sender as the reply-to.
+So a contact message appears in this inbox next to partner messages, and you can also reply to the email.
+Because a website visitor has no dashboard, you answer contact-form tickets by email only; they do not get an in-app thread.

 The wording of the Contact page itself, along with About, Terms, and Privacy, is editable per language.
 See Languages.